 Mastitis happens when milk can't flow along a duct (a milk channel in your breast).
 Milk then 'builds up' and can cause a duct in your breast to become blocked.
-Milk leakage will cause your temperature to rise and makes you feel shivery and in the early stages, it’s not usually a sign of infection.
+Milk leakage will cause your temperature to rise and makes you feel shivery but in the early stages it’s not usually a sign of infection.
 The surrounding breast tissue becomes inflamed, causing the pain, lump or red area you may have noticed.
 Mastitis can happen due to missed or shorter than normal feeds, or too much pressure on your breast from your bra or clothing.

 However, the most common cause is incorrect positioning and attachment, where your baby isn’t latching on to the breast properly to feed.